 About Touch Football

-- Make the most of opportunities during substitutions and half time intervals to have a drink.
+- Make the most of opportunities during breaks in training or substitutions and half time intervals in matches to have a drink.

-- In most games water is an appropriate fluid choice.
+- Water is an appropriate fluid choice for most training sessions and matches.
 However, sports drink may provide valuable carbohydrate to improve performance and delay fatigue if playing multiple games in a day.

 - Athletes should remember that during summer competitions, fluid losses are greater and deserve special attention.